Continuous analysis

 Treat the Kano model for what it is: a categorization of qualitative responses, not as a scientific measurement tool.
 To illustrate my point, have a look at this graph of qualitative categories:

 This graph means most people's favourite colour is orange and a lot of people prefer green.
 It wouldn't make sense to treat the responses as a scale and calculate their mean.
 You'd arrive at the conclusion that people generally prefer light brown (which is what you get when you mix orange and green).
-The same goes for the Kano model.

 Last updated